techyhk/TG-UBotX/README.md

 * [tguserbot](https://github.com/nunopenim/tguserbot) by the cas modules and cas_api
 * [OpenUserBot](https://github.com/mkaraniya/OpenUserBot) for help in some fixes

-You can also find credits inside the files in case you see any module without the proper credits call me on Telegram @HitaloSama
+You can also find credits in certain files if you miss any credit contact me on Telegram (@HitaloSama)